 How to startup by not outsourcing your product development

-Business season is picking up and the mobile app market is humming at a higher pitch again.
-We are getting a lot of startup app idea inquiries that repeat the 3 following questions.
-A lot of them are not good candidates to be taken by our team; so we figured perhaps it was a good idea to answer them here:
+The business season is picking up, and the mobile app market is humming at a higher pitch again.
+We are getting a lot of startup app idea inquiries that repeat the three following questions.
+A lot of them are not good candidates to be taken by our team, so we figured perhaps it was a good idea to answer them here:

 The NDA for ideas

 We have an app idea but you have to sign an NDA before we can share it with you.

 Some even claim that their “lawyer” advised them to have NDAs signed.
 We have ideas pitched to us every day.
 They add up to 10-15 a week, over 600 a year.
 Do you think it is a good idea that we sign 600 NDAs every year?
 What if one of them goes wrong?
 How do you know that we haven’t already signed an NDA with someone whose project has similar aspects to yours?
 Did you know that NDAs do not protect your idea?

 That said, we do sign NDAs for legitimate business cases.
 For example, when you share your client list, data, or proprietary source code.
 We even have a clause in our contract that obligates both parties to protect each other’s private business information.

 But we don’t sign NDAs for ideas because it interferes with our business operations.
 Because it doesn’t work and it can potentially harm us.